-Analytical chemistry occupies among scientific prominent place and engineering disciplines.
-It is a highly practical hands-on based scientific discipline with deep roots in the world of atoms, molecules, and molecular transformations, with the ability to precisely and accurately assess these entities with specific instrumentation.
-Analytical Chemistry has evolved dramatically over the past few decades, from a collection of empirical recipes and prescriptions to that of a branch of chemistry built upon solid theoretical principles.
-The modern day discipline takes a more holistic approach to analytical properties, is technology driven and research-active.
+Analytical chemistry occupies a prominent place among scientific and engineering disciplines.
+It is a highly practical hands-on based scientific discipline with deep roots in the world of atoms. molecules, and molecular transformations, with the ability to precisely and accurately assess these entities with specific instrumentation.
+Analytical chemistry has evolved dramatically over the past few decades, from a collection of empirical recipes and prescriptions to that of a branch of chemistry built upon solid theoretical principles.
+The modern day discipline takes a more holistic approach to analytical properties; it is technology driven, and is research-active.
+The application of this field helps ensure quality of air, water, food, consumer products, and medicines.
 The application of this field ensures quality of air, water, food, consumer products, and medicines.
 Furthermore, the role of analytical chemistry in solving crimes, both to protect the public and to protect the innocent from unjust punishment cannot be overstated.
 Applications in forensic chemistry have served as a rich palette from which we have been able to stimulate the interests and abilities of students, particularly those that arrive from non-major chemistry/forensic science fields.

 An understanding of the scientific process in selecting the right tools, and the technologies involved in such instrumentation has been an important goal of the analytical chemistry courses developed at Penn State over the past two decades: Our analytical chemistry students learn to appreciate the many quantitative and qualitative tools available, and most importantly, make an intelligent choice among the many possible ways of solving an analytical problem.
-We purposefully place a strong emphasis on acquiring a deep insight into the principles upon which the methodology is based, thus ensuring proper use and a learned evaluation of the experimental findings.
+We purposefully place a strong emphasis on students acquiring a deep insight into the principles upon which the methodology is based, thus ensuring proper use and a learned evaluation of the experimental findings.
 This approach leads to a thorough understanding of the scientific process that can be applied to many other problems and disciplines, including forensics.
-One inquiry-based module of these courses is centered on development of small inexpensive analytical instruments that we have abbreviated as SMILE (small, mobile instruments for laboratory enhancement).
+One inquiry-based module of these courses is centered on development of small inexpensive analytical instruments that we have abbreviated as SMILE (Small, Mobile Instruments for Laboratory Enhancement).
 This lab pedagogy requires students in the upper level instrumental analysis course to research into, design, construct, characterize, and troubleshoot small instruments.
-The process guides the students in asking relevant research questions regarding the required materials and techniques, and includes background information and training protocols that are necessary to achieve the overall objective which is a well-designed functional analytical instrument.1-8 Underclassmen, including visiting school students, are then taught how to assemble the instruments from kit form, and how to make full use of them upon returning to their classrooms.
+The process guides the students in asking relevant research questions regarding the required materials and techniques, and includes background information and training protocols that are necessary to achieve the overall objective which is a well-designed functional analytical instrument (1-8).
+Underclassmen, including visiting school students, are then taught how to assemble the instruments from kit form, and how to make full use of them upon returning to their classrooms.